 Volga region is the Company's traditional oil and gas production region.
 LUKOIL commenced its operations here in 1995 when the region's producing enterprises were transferred into its authorized capital by the Russian Government's order.

-LUKOIL has pioneered the development of the Russian sector of the Caspian Sea bed and set the ground for nine field discoveries with combined recoverable reserves of 1.1 billion tonnes of reference fuel in this region.
+LUKOIL has pioneered the development of the Russian sector of the Caspian Sea bed and discovered more than ten fields in the region.

 The Urals region is the Company's traditional oil and gas production region.
 LUKOIL commenced its operations here in 1995 when shares in a number of the region's producing joint-stock companies were transferred into its authorized capital by the Russian Government's order.